pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       `pywbem_`, etc. '*system*' returns classes whose names include the case insensitive string `system`.

-      This operation can take a long time to execute since it potentially enumerates all classes in all namespaces.
+      This command can take a long time to execute since it potentially enumerates all classes in all namespaces.

     Options:
       -s, --sort                 Sort by instance count.
-Otherwise sorted by classname
+Otherwise sorted by class name
-      -n, --namespace <name>  Namespace to use for this operation, instead of the default namespace of the connection
+      -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                 Show this message and exit.

 .. _`pywbemcli instance create --help`: